 In 1995, the federal government required a name change, so the Center became the Post-Conviction Defender Organization.

 In 1996, funding for the centers was discontinued, and the federal government required another name change.
 The Center’s name became The Center for Capital Litigation.
 Attorney Teresa L. Norris became the Executive Director, a position she held for ten years.
 Ms. Norris is now employed at the Charleston Public Defender’s Office.

 In 2007, Susan Hackett served as Executive Director.

 In 2008, Attorney Emily C. Paavola agreed to take the helm of the organization.
 Under her leadership, the name was changed to the Death Penalty Resource & Defense Center.
-Mandy Medlock was hired as Executive Director in July of 2015 when Emily Paavola, dedicating all of her time to legal work became the Legal Director for the organization.
+Mandy Medlock was hired as Executive Director in July of 2015 when Emily Paavola, dedicated all of her time to legal work became the Legal Director for the organization.
 In early 2016 the Center was renamed to Justice 360.